nuaays/android_udev_stf_container/README.md

-## One Android Devices mapping to One Docker Container using udev and cgroup
+## One Android Device mapping to One Docker Container using udev and cgroup

 ![snapshot](android_stf.png)